microsoft/everyonecancode/instructions/day1/ApplicationPart1/README.md

 ## Open a pull request and merge it

 Now go back into your GitHub repository.
 You should see a message that you have pushed your branch.
 Click on the **Compare & pull request** button to open a new pull request.

 ![Compare & pull request](./images/compare-pull-request.png)

 A new window will open.
 Here you can see your last commit message as a title and have the possibilty to insert a description.
 Check that you have chosen your own repositories main branch for the merge.

 Click on the **Create pull request** button on the lower left to create a new pull request.

+> **Note**
+> Please check that you open the pull request against the main branch of your own repository as shown in the screenshot below!

 ![Open pull request](./images/open-pull-request.png)